Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Problem Statement

 \section{Problem Statement}

-Given a data record\footnote{Here we assume that the data record consists of sufficiently smooth continuous-time signals on an interval, though in practice it will consist of a finite sequence of data points.} of states, inputs, and outputs $\{\tilde x(t), \tilde u(t), \tilde y(t)\}, t\in [0, T]$, the general problem is to construct a compact model in the form of a differential equation that, when simulated, faithfully reproduces the data.
+Given a data record of states, inputs, and outputs $\{\tilde x(t), \tilde u(t), \tilde y(t)\}, t\in [0, T]$, the general problem is to construct a compact model in the form of a differential equation that, when simulated, faithfully reproduces the data.
+Here we assume that the data record consists of smooth continuous-time signals on an interval, though in practice it will consist of a finite sequence of data points.
 To pose the problem exactly we must specify both a model class to search over, and an optimization objective.